-An individual household which falls under a Local Authority Declaration (LAD) is not guaranteed to receive installed measures as a final decision will depend on:
+An individual household which falls under a LAD is not guaranteed to receive installed measures as a final decision will depend on:

-- I. the resident meeting the criteria stipulated in this statement; - II. the level of funding that can be offered dependent on the lifetime savings that can be achieved, the cost of the measure which relate to their property, the current heating systems and its state of repair; - III. energy suppliers' obligation levels; - IV. the technical capacity of the property and presence or absence of barriers which may impede physical delivery; - V. the ability of the Liverpool City Region to secure a delivery partner/s.
+- I. the resident meeting the criteria stipulated in this statement: - II. the level of funding that can be offered dependant on the lifetime scores that can be achieved, the cost of the improvement measure which relates to their property, the current heating systems and its state of repair; - III. energy suppliers' obligation levels; - IV. the technical capacity of the property and presence or absence of barriers which may impede physical delivery; - V. the ability of the LCR to secure a delivery partner/s; - VI. the ability of the: deed holder or council securing any match/ gap funding required.